florinpop17/work-journal/Projects/011 - Blogrid/README.md

 ![Blogrid - 2](./example2.gif)

 ## Description
-Blog Template UI created from scrach with HTML/CSS and JavaScript.
-Inspiration from [Webflow.io](http://template-gridded.webflow.io/).
+Blog Template UI created from scrach with HTML/CSS and JavaScript and then converted it to a React template with React Router & Styled Components.

 ## How to run it
 1. download the `frontend` folder, which is a React project